Mister Buck’s Dog Food receives the Advisor’s second-lowest tier rating of 2.5 stars.

 The Bottom Line

-Judging by its ingredients alone, Mr. Buck’s dog food looks like an above average dry product.
+Judging by its ingredients alone, Mister Buck’s Dog Food looks like a below-average dry product.

 But ingredient quality by itself cannot tell the whole story.
 We still need to estimate the product’s meat content before determining a final rating.

-Mr. Buck’s dog food is a plant-based kibble using a moderate amount of chicken meal as its main source of animal protein, thus earning the brand 4 stars.
+Mister Buck’s is a plant-based dry dog food using a moderate amount of chicken meal or pork meat and bone meal as its main sources of animal protein, thus earning the brand 2.5 stars.

 A Final Word